appscode/blog/content/post/kubedb-v2022.08.08/index.md

 ## MySQL

-**OpsRequest:** All the MySQL ops request  is reworked .
+**OpsRequest:** All the MySQL ops requests have been reworked .
 We have also added support for  for `InnoDBCluster` , `SemiSync` and `ReadReplica`.
 Now you can perform MySQLOpsRequest for all the available topologies.

 **Custom Auth Secret:** The bug related to using user-provided custom auth secret is fixed.
 Validation of a custom auth secret is also added in this realease.